Infiplaya/cryptosito/README.md

 - add feature to edit and delete your posts - DONE
 - better loading state - DONE
 - remove from watchlist from table level - DONE
+- Play with SSG and SSR see if you can speed up website
+- Change components structure to modules